csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

         int result = rect1.LengthProduct(2) + 1;
         ```

-        When executing the third line of code, the computer first runs the `LengthProduct` method with argument (input) 2, which computes the product $12 \cdot 2 = 24$.
+        When executing the third line of code, the computer first executes the `LengthProduct` method with argument (input) 2, which computes the product $12 \cdot 2 = 24$.
 Then it uses the return value of `LengthProduct`, which is 24, to evaluate the expression `rect1.LengthProduct(2) + 1`, producing a result of 25.
 Finally, it assigns the value 25 to the variable `result`.

 - When writing a method that returns a value, the value in the `return` statement **must** be the same type as the method's return type